 New City Hall

-(Above: Live feed of the 3989 Central Ave NE property construction.)
+(Timelapse of 3989 Central Ave NE property construction.)

-The Columbia Heights City Council voted 5-0 in September 2019, to authorize the establishment of a new, 20,000 square-foot City Hall as part of a vertical mixed-use development at 3989 Central Ave.
-The City Hall will be owned by the City, like a condo, though it will be part of a larger private development.
+The Columbia Heights City Council voted 5-0 in September 2019 to authorize the establishment of a new, 20,000 square-foot City Hall as part of the vertical mixed-use development at 3989 Central Ave.
 The City has partnered with the Leo A Daly LLC architecture firm to help design the facility.
+Staff are expected to transfer to the new facility in May 2023.

 The concrete foundation work has been completed for the entire building and the rough framing for half of the apartment units is also complete.
 Framing on the second half of the apartments is underway and scheduled to be finished by the end of the year.